Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: Setup

-$I$ and $N$ have CARA, or exponential, utilities with respective risk aversions $\gamma_I,\gamma_N$.\footnote{Exponential utility corresponds to the utility function $U(w) = - e^{-\gamma w}, w\in\reals$ so that the absolute risk aversion is the constant $\gamma$.} As is standard in the literature, to justify the price taking assumption that agents do not internalize their impact on prices, we assume agents are representative of a group of identical, ``small'' agents and that collectively, the insider and noise traders have respective weights in the economy of $\omega_I,\omega_N$.
-The uninformed agent $U$ has weight in the economy of $\omega_U = 1-\omega_I- \omega_N$ and preferences dictated by a utility function, which we also label $U$.
-Regarding $U$, we make the standard assumptions, as in \cite{MR1722287}.
+Agents $I$ and $N$ have CARA, or exponential, utilities with respective risk aversions $\gamma_I,\gamma_N$.\footnote{CARA utility corresponds to the utility function $- e^{-\gamma w}, w\in\reals$ so that the absolute risk aversion is $\gamma$.} As is standard in the literature, to justify the price taking assumption that agents do not internalize their impact on prices, we assume agents are representative of a group of identical, ``small'' agents and that collectively, the insider and noise traders have respective weights in the economy of $\omega_I,\omega_N$.
+The uninformed agent $U$ has weight in the economy of $\omega_U = 1-\omega_I- \omega_N$ and preferences dictated by a utility function $\util$\footnote{We use $\util$, as opposed to the more common $U$, as $U$ is the uninformed agent label.} for which we make the standard assumptions, as in \cite{MR1722287}.